Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

   image("mainfigures/figure2.svg"),
   caption: [
-    *The gut microbiome and VEP both develop over the first 18 months of life.*#linebreak() (A) Individual VEP feature measurements for amplitude (left) and latency (right) for all participants and all visits in the study, separated by age. mean and +/- standard error (S.E.) wave-forms for each visit are plotted below.
+    *The gut microbiome and VEP both develop over the first 18 months of life.*#linebreak() (A) Mean #sym.plus.minus standard error of VEP curves from all included individuals at each visit.
+    (B) Individual VEP feature measurements for peak amplitudes (left) and latencies (right) for all participants and all visits in the study, separated by age and colored by visit as in (A). mean and +/- standard error (S.E.) wave-forms for each visit are plotted below.
-    (B) Relative abundance of the top 11 microbial species across all visits.
-        All other species were summed so that the total abundance is 100%. each column represents a single sample, and samples are ordered by hierarchical clustering based on Bray-Curtis dissimilarity of the full microbial composition.
     (C) Principal coordinate analysis (PCoA) by multidimensional scaling (MDS) on Bray-Curtis dissimilarity of taxonomic profiles;
         percent variance explained (fraction of positive eigenvalues) by each of the first two axes are indicated on the x and y axes respectively.
     (D) PCoA of microbial functional profiles (UniRef90s).
+    (E) Relative abundance of the top 11 microbial species across all visits.
+        All other species were summed so that the total abundance is 100%. each column represents a single sample, and samples are ordered by hierarchical clustering based on Bray-Curtis dissimilarity of the full microbial composition.

 ],
 ) <figure2>